Geocodio/docs/source/index.html.md

 </aside>

 ## v1.6
+*Released on June 16, 2021*

+* Counties can now be geocoded in the U.S. Either standalone, or as part of an adddress.

 *Released on March 1, 2021*

 * `stateleg` now returns the same data as `stateleg-next`. `stateleg-next` may be used again for future legislative district changes.